 - Flute Campers - Solos, Quartets and Flute Choirs

-Camp cost for commuters and residents includes instruction, insurance coverage, and instructional materials.
+Camp cost for commuters and residents includes instruction, insurance coverage, and instructional materials and is due in full before July 3, 2014.
 There will be a banquet, recitals, and activities such as tennis, swimming and jogging.

 Housing & Facilities